asmodeus812/nvim-fuzzymatch/README.md

 #### Actions

 The actions are key mappings for the picker interface, they allow the user to interact with the picker in various ways.
-All actions receive and are called by default as first argument the `select` instance being acted upon, some of the built-in actions have a second argument which is a callback, that is usually the converter that is invoked before the actual action execution - like `:edit` a file or buffer, sending to the quick fix list and so on.
-The special `Select.default_select` is a no-op action which does nothing, but simply invoke its callback with the current selection, this is the action entry point that can be used to provide your custom behavior.
+All actions receive and are called by default as first argument the `select` instance being acted upon, most all of the built-in actions have a second argument which is a callback, that is usually (for some of them treated as) the converter that is invoked before the actual action execution - like `:edit` a file or buffer, sending to the quick fix list and so on.
+The special `Select.default_select` is a no-op action which does nothing, but simply invoke its callback/converter function with the current selection, this is the action entry point that can be used to provide your custom behavior.

 ```lua
 -- Example using the built-in select entry action, which edits a resource into a neovim buffer.
 As mentioned default actions require a